codeforbtv/foodrescue/README.md

 ### Deploy

-Before deploying, you have to install the heroku toobelt and add the heroku remote to the repo.
+Before deploying, you have to install the heroku toolbelt and add the heroku remote to the repo.

 ```shell
 heroku git:remote -a food-rescue